 Bio: Christina Kerr teaches fourth grade.
 She earned a bachelor’s degree in biology with a focus on pre-med from Wells College.
 She earned a master’s degree in general education and special education from St. John Fisher College.
 Mrs. Kerr has taught in the Rochester, Fairport, and the East Irondequoit School Districts.

 Bio: Lisa Lange owned her own Rochester-based design business for 15 years before joining the Harley staff.
 She is a Harley alumna and former Harley parent.
-Lisa blends her passion for the school and her profession to create award-winning work that has been recognized nationally and locally.
-Lisa earned her B.A. in sociology from St. Lawrence University.
+Lange blends her passion for the School and her profession to create award-winning work that has been recognized nationally and locally.
+She earned her B.A. in sociology from St. Lawrence University.

 Extended Day Supervisor, Vacation Camp Director

 Bio: Dr. Malone, originally from Springfield, Massachusetts, is an Upper School English teacher.
 Ms. Malone earned a bachelor’s degree from the University of Massachusetts-Amherst.
 She continued her studies and received both a master’s and a Ph.D. in Celtic languages and literature from Harvard.
 She won Harvard University Teaching Awards seven semesters in a row.
 Her dissertation was a study of a twelfth-century biography of a Welsh king who began his career as a Viking and seized power just as the effects of the Norman Conquest were beginning to be felt in Wales.

 Education: Robert’s Wesleyan College -- B.A.
 English, M.A.
 Curriculum and Education